Note: This instruction is out of date. We need to update the tooling/instruction for 1.9 and beyond - 2010-03-03 Yoshito Umaoka

 - Paste the <variable id="$tzid" type="choice"> ... </variable> into supplementalMetadata.xml

-- In both files, any new zone.tab ID must show up, eg.
+- Any new zone.tab ID must show up, eg.

 - supplementalMetadata.xml, new: Australia/Eucla

-- REMOVE IDs.
+- Check for REMOVED IDs.
 This doesn't happen very often, but requires some real thought when it does.

 - If there are any $tzid's that are in the last version that are not in the current,